darx0r/Stingray/README.md

 Stingray is an IDAPython plugin.
 Its main feature is searching strings from the current position onwards in the current function.
-It can do it recursively also.
+It can do it recursively also with configurable search depth.
 The results order is the natural order of strings in the BFS search tree.

 For each found string it displays the xref address, the string address, the string type and the of course the string itself.